-Robert Mangold came to Japan over two decades ago and soon started working with a Japanese carpentry crew.
+Robert Mangold came to Japan over three decades ago and soon started working with a Japanese carpentry crew.
 While demolishing houses, he came across a lot of Japanese traditional furniture and antiques.
 He salvaged what he could and quickly became known as a go-to guy for Japanese antiques and furniture.
 Along the way, he educated himself about Japanese antiques and learned to speak and read Japanese.
 His interest in antiques led naturally to an interest in Japanese fine art.
 In order to deepen his study, he amassed thousands of books on Japanese art, mostly written in Japanese.

 Of course, Mangold’s collection goes far beyond these striking paintings.
 He often runs thematic shows at his gallery and he’s always happy to pull out specific items or genres in response to a collector’s wishes, if given sufficient advance warning.